razab87/rasFarmingCanning/README.md

 # rasFarmingCanning
 The mod "ra's Farming & Canning" for the video game Project Zomboid (build 41 version of the game).
-Previous versions can be found in the "releases" section.
+Previous versions can be found in the Releases section.
 The mod's workshop page on steam contains info about the mod's content: https://steamcommunity.com/sharedfiles/filedetails/?id=2951489608.

 First release on steam: 24 Mar, 2023